matyasselmeci/hpc-annex/design-2.md

     command-line flags) to change them.
 This includes the size of the annex and its duration and idle times, for instance.
   - Providing a tool to mark and unmark jobs as requiring an annex.
+  - Allow the user to start an annex without any jobs?
   - Providing a tool for use as a DAGMan provisioning node.
   - Making it easy to specify that all nodes in a DAG should run on a particular annex?